Enter your email address below and subscribe to our newsletter

 Instructions

 Chop the onion and mince the garlic cloves.
 Cut the bell peppers into cubes.
 Add oil to a pan and set the temperature to medium-low.
 Add the onion and garlic.
-Sauté for six to eight minutes until it is golden brown.
+Sauté for 6 to 8 minutes, until golden brown.
 Caramelization will add a gentle sweetness to the quesadilla.

 Once the onions and garlic are brown, add the chopped bell peppers to the pan.
-Add the sweet corn, along with half of the taco seasonings.
+Add the sweet corn and half of the taco seasonings.
 Mix the ingredients into the vegetables.
 Taste the vegetables; if they seem a little bland, you can add a small amount of ground cumin.
-If you would prefer a spicier quesadilla, consider adding some paprika or cayenne pepper powder.
+If you prefer a spicier quesadilla, consider adding paprika or cayenne pepper.

-Add the beef mince, and add the balance of the taco seasoning.
-Add 1/4 cup of water.
-Mix and cook the beef mince for five minutes until the meat is cooked and the water has evaporated.
-Prepare a grill pan or a large pan to toast the quesadilla.
-(Don’t turn on the heat just yet) Add the quesadilla to the pan, and add the quesadilla filling.
-Spread it out to ensure that it is evenly distributed.
+Add the beef mince, the remaining taco seasoning, and 1/4 cup of water.
+Mix everything together, then cook the beef mince for 5 minutes, or until the meat is thoroughly cooked and the water has evaporated.
+Prepare a grill pan or a large frying pan to toast the quesadilla, but don’t turn on the heat just yet.
+Place the quesadilla in the pan and add the filling.
+Spread the filling out evenly to ensure proper distribution.

 Add the grated cheese on top of the quesadilla filling.
-Cover the quesadilla with another tortilla and turn on the heat to medium-low.
+Cover the quesadilla with another tortilla, then turn the heat to medium-low.
 Toast for two minutes per side, using a spatula to flip the quesadilla.

 Slightly lift the tortilla to check if the cheese has melted.
 Use a spatula to gently press down on the quesadilla, ensuring the cheese adheres to the beef mince.